-Let’s take this knowledge and apply it to three common scenarios to help you learn how to be a good boss and leader.
+Let’s take this knowledge and apply it to five common scenarios to help you learn how to be a good boss and leader.

 As Tony says, “Where focus goes, energy flows.”
 Leaders are able to disrupt patterns in others to shift focus, annihilate limiting beliefs and inspire internalized changes.
 They do this through active listening skills.
 This means they don’t just “hear” when other people speak, they strive to understand.
 They make eye contact and are fully present, always reading between the lines.